mgrider/SKHexGrid/README.md

 1. Download this project
 2. Open the project in Xcode
-3. Pick a deployment target (any iOS simulator should work)
+3. Pick a deployment target (any iOS or iPadOS simulator should work)
 4. Run the project
 5. Use the configuration button (gear icon in upper-right) to switch between different types of grid layout

 ## History / Release Notes

+### v0.3.0

+* new grid options for Irregular Hexagons & Parallelograms
+* made most colors customizable
+* added customization of coordinate label color and font size
+* added initial shading options, edges, rings, and tri-color
+* tweaked defaults to not show the secondary overlay grid, picked new colors & shading
+* added an option to change the size of (or remove) the border between cells

 ### v0.2.0